AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I received:
+Feedback

-Alice - Coach at Makers - After the training process review
+- Alice - Coach at Makers - After the training process review

 "You ask less questions but a very good one 'could you give an example of user interaction?'"